Broilzzz/College-Course-Registration/README.md

 ## Demo Video Of The Project

-link
+Google Drive Link to See the video: https://drive.google.com/file/d/1q-iCVw5x392iyG2Oa-Ih9RI5uDNDkwmZ/view?usp=sharing

+use this link if the previous video is not working: https://drive.google.com/file/d/1NprrLzrhSvi7kxtsFO4liLeFWo9NwCzf/view?usp=sharing

 ## Installation

+Firstly Download java JDK if you dont have it already from this website: https://www.oracle.com/java/technologies/downloads/#jdk21-windows

+If you are still confused, use this video for reference: https://www.youtube.com/watch?v=4Bp3AbR8ne8&ab_channel=AmitThinks

-download mySQL from this website https://dev.mysql.com/downloads/installer/
+Now, download mySQL from this website https://dev.mysql.com/downloads/installer/

 go for custom setup type and select these options:
 1. mySQL Server 8.0.35